mmozuras/git-playback/README.md

 # Installing

 You can also install git-playback to make it work like every other git command.
-Simply copy git-playback.sh to where the rest of the git scripts are stored.
-There's also a make command for that:
+Just run:

     make install

-This will make 'git playback' command available.
+This will make 'git playback' available.